-Proceeding: carrying out settings
+Procedure: Carrying out settings

-Open the SETTINGS menu with 5.
-Using 5 and 6 Sensor, select and confirm the SOx menu item (corresponding to sensor 1 or sensor 2).
-The following note appears: If the measuring mode or measuring range is changed, the links of the sensor are erased.
+Open the SETTINGS menu with S.

+Use and ox to select and confirm the SOx Sensor menu item (corresponding to sensor number).

+The following note appears:

+If the measuring mode or measuring range is changed, the links of the sensor are erased.

-If you want to continue press 6 .
+If you want to continue, press ox.

 The setting table of the sensor is displayed.